lindakwoo/sharents/README.md

 - **Member Model**: Respresents a member, who is invited by a guardian to view a particular child.
 It inclues an "invited_by" key, which is the id of the guardian who invited them.
 This is a one to many relationship: A guardian can have many members that he/she invited, but a member can only have one guardian who invite them.
 - **Invite Model**: Represents an invite, which includes a specific child, their guardian and the member that is invited.
 A separate invite is created for each child that a member can view.

-### Integration with Child Microservice
+### Integration with Children Microservice

 A separate invite is created in the database for each child, member and guardian that invited the member.
 Invites specify which children a member can view.
-In order to retrieve all children for a specific member to view, all invitations with a member's id on it are retrieved, and then the children on those invites are then retrieved from the Child microservice.
+In order to retrieve all children for a specific member to view, all invitations with a member's id on it are retrieved, and then the children on those invites are then retrieved from the Children microservice.

+### API Endpoints

+The User endpoints can be viewed [here](http://localhost/auth/docs) (after the app is up and running)

-## Child Microservice
+## Children Microservice

-The Child microservice handles the creation, updating, deletion and retrieval of a child, or all children of a guardian or member.
+The Children microservice handles the creation, updating, deletion and retrieval of a child, or all children of a guardian or member.
 Each child is related to a specific guardian and the invites specificy which child is related to which members.

 ### Models